Jenny Danielsson

-Jenny-Julia Danielsson (born 30 August 1994) is a Finnish football midfielder who plays for Dallas Trinity FC in the USL Super League and the Finland national team.
+Jenny-Julia Danielsson (born 30 August 1994) is a Finnish professional footballer who plays for the Finland national team.

-Career

-FC Honka
+Club career

 Danielsson made her league debut against HJK on 13 August 2011.
 She scored her first league goal against ONS Oulu on 25 August 2012, scoring in the 90th+6th minute.
 In 2014, Danielsson won the 2014 Finnish Cup with FC Honka, although she didn't play in the final.

-Kristianstads DFF

 Danielsson made her league debut against Rosengård on 16 April 2016.
 She scored her first league goal against Göteborg FC on 14 May 2016, scoring in the 26th minute.

-Sporting Huelva

 In 2016, Danielsson was announced at Sporting Huelva.

-Åland United

 On 16 April 2017, Danielsson was announced at Åland United.
 She made her league debut against Pallokissat on 29 April 2017.
 Danielsson scored her first league goal against TPS on 6 May 2017, scoring in the 5th minute.

-Kungsbacka

-Danielsson made her league debut against Göteborg FC on 13 April 2019.
+Danielsson then moved to Kungsbacka.
+She made her league debut against Göteborg FC on 13 April 2019.
 She scored her first league goal against Limhamn Bunkeflo, scoring in the 64th minute.
 Danielsson suffered an injury that kept her out for several weeks.

-AIK

 On 4 December 2019, Danielsson was announced at AIK.
 She scored on her league debut against Hammarby on 14 June 2020, scoring in the 42nd minute.
 On 8 December 2020, she extended her contract for 2 years.

-Rangers

 On 30 July 2022, Danielsson was announced at Rangers.
 She made her league debut against Glasgow Women on 7 August 2022.
 She scored her first league goals against Hamilton Academical, scoring in the 9th and 24th minute.
 Danielsson won the 2022 August SWPL POTM award.
 On 21 July 2023, it was announced that she would leave the club when her contract expired.

-KIF Örebro

 On 25 July 2023, Danielsson was announced at KIF Örebro.
 She made her league debut against Norrköping on 2 September 2023.
 Danielsson scored her first league goal against Uppsala on 3 November 2023, scoring in the 66nd minute.

-Växjö

 On 17 April 2024, Danielsson was announced at Växjö.
 She made her league debut against KIF Örebro on 20 April 2024.
 Danielsson scored her first league goal against AIK on 16 June 2024, scoring in the 11th minute.

-Dallas Trinity

-Danielsson made her league debut against Tampa Bay Sun on 14 August 2024.
+In June 2024, American club Dallas Trinity FC signed Danielsson ahead of the inaugural USL Super League season.
+Danielsson made her league debut against the Tampa Bay Sun on 14 August 2024.
+She spent two seasons in Dallas, totaling 25 league appearances and 2 goals.

 International career

 Danielsson was called up to the 2019 Cyprus Women's Cup.

 Danielsson played for Finland at the UEFA Women's Euro 2022.

-Danielsson was part of the Finland squad that won the 2023 Cyprus Women's Cup for the first time.
+The following year, Danielsson was part of the Finland squad that won the 2023 Cyprus Women's Cup for the first time.